Hans Christensen (silversmith): Career

-In 1954, Christensen immigrated to the United States to teach metalsmithing and jewelry at Rochester Institute of Technology (RIT) in Rochester, New York.
+In 1954, Christensen immigrated to the United States to teach metalsmithing and jewelry making at Rochester Institute of Technology (RIT) in Rochester, New York.
 John Prip had recommended Christensen for the job role.
 Christensen worked at RIT until his death in 1983.
 He had many notable students, including silversmith William Nicholas Frederick (1921–2012).

 He died in a car accident on January 16, 1983, in Henrietta, New York.
 Christensen's work can be found in various collections including the Vatican Museums papal art collection, and in multiple collections for European royal families.

 Personal life

 From 1953 to 1965, Christensen was married to Astrid Elizabeth "Betten" Sandum.
 From 1968 until 1983, the time of his death, Christensen was married to Elizabeth "Els" Meijer.